nofuss/songbook/Bass/dark-wave.md

 - The Cure - Play For Today
 X - The Cure - "M"
 - Bauhaus - In the Night
-- Joy Division - Dead Souls
+X - Joy Division - Dead Souls
 - The Cure - The Hanging Garden
 X - Joy Division - She's Lost Control
 - Bauhaus - Bela Lugosi's Dead